Almost sure asymptotics for Riemannian random waves: Introduction and main results

 and

 \end{theorem}

 This result positively answers the question raised by S. Zelditch in \cite[Cor.
 2]{Ze09}, about the asymptotics of random nodal measure.
-In \cite{Le16} is considered the more general framework of random submanifolds.
-Here we only focused on the case of hypersurfaces, but the same scheme of proof could have been applied to show the almost-sure asymptotics of the nodal volume of random submanifolds.\jump
+In \cite{Le16} is considered the more general framework of random submanifolds (that is, intersection of independent Riemannian random waves). {It is shown that an analogous statement of Theorem \ref{thm6} for random submanifolds holds in expectation under $\PP_a$.
+The author believes that the strategy of proof in the present paper could be translated to the framework of \cite{Le16} to show the almost-sure asymptotics of the nodal volume of random submanifolds.}\jump

 The right-hand side in Theorem \ref{thm5} can be explicitly computed by the Kac--Rice formula for random fields (see the Remark \ref{rem3}) and have in fact

 \jump

 The proof relies on the connection between the nodal volumes of the processes $f_\lambda$ and $g_\lambda^X$ given by Lemma \ref{lemme6} which states that for large $\lambda$,